nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Realistically we don't have to work so hard to prove the fallacy of this belief.
 The root of the problem is we only read the a small part of the verse where the phrase "grieve the Holy Spirit" jumps out and automatically assumes it is unforgivable; and then the faulty assumption takes on a life of its own since the very beginning of Christendom.
 And no one dared to ask its authenticity.

-### The real unforgivable sin
+### The <u>REAL</u> Unforgivable Sin

 Consider what Jesus said about the unforgivable sin:

 > <sup>31</sup> For this reason I tell you, people will be forgiven for <u>every sin</u> and <u>blasphemy (NIV: slander)</u>, but the <u>blasphemy against the Spirit</u> will not be forgiven. <sup>32</sup> Whoever speaks a word against the Son of Man will be forgiven.
 But whoever speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.
 (Matthew 12:31-32 - NET Bible)

-Every sin can be forgiven, except one: blaspheming, or slandering, the Holy Spirit.
-We can see clearly that all manner of sins great and small are NOT of the unforgivable one above.
-All sins grieve the Holy Spirit, but there is only one that in unforgivable.
+If grieving the Holy Spirit is unforgivable, then ALL sins are unforgivable, because all sins grieve the Holy Spirit.
+But according to Matthew 12:31-32, all sins are forgivable except one.
 What do you think this sin is?
 Murder?
 Adultary?
 Lustful thoughts?
 Remaining angry past sunset?
 Not keeping the Sabbath?
 Greed?
 No, none of the above, because Jesus said that <u>every sin</u> is forgivable, except of course the ONLY one.
 It's eternally important that we know what this unforgivable sin is.

 Here's an excerpt from the HELPS Word-studies: <span style="color: #008000;">Blasphemy (988 /blasphēmía) "switches" right for wrong (wrong for right), i.e. calls what God disapproves, "right" which "exchanges the truth of God for a lie" (Ro 1:25)</span> (source: <a href="http://biblehub.com/greek/988.htm">Strong's Greek: 988. βλασφημία (blasphémia) -- slander</a>)